< Back to Oral History project: Southern Boudin Trail

-Paul Nathan Berzas is the youngest of nine children.
-All his life he’s been known as T-Boy, a Cajun nickname for the youngest in the brood.
+The youngest of nine children, Paul Nathan Berzas has been known all his life as T-Boy, a Cajun nickname for the youngest in the brood.
 Growing up, T-Boy, along with his brothers and sisters, pitched in on the family farm.
 They harvested rice, picked soybeans, and slaughtered hogs, all of which they ate.
 When T-Boy got older, he worked a variety of odd jobs in his hometown of Mamou, including as a butcher at a meat market.
-In 1994 he had the opportunity to purchase a local slaughterhouse that had gone out of business.
+In 1994, he had the opportunity to purchase a local slaughterhouse that had gone out of business.
 Today, T-Boy’s Slaughterhouse is the last of its kind in Evangeline Parish.
 It’s the only place where locals can bring animals for custom slaughtering.
 And it’s the only place where a hog goes from the barn to boudin in only about fifteen steps.